1

-Victor waited outside the office building of Markwell, leaning against a car and tapping his fingers against the hood.
+Victor leaned back against the hood, scanning the parking lot of Markwell.
 It was the middle of the day, but on a weekend so there were very few cars in the parking lot.
 His was in a back corner, tucked out of sight.

 "You miss her," he added, trying to get a read on Helen's emotions.